singlestone/commit-deploy-slack-action/README.md

-# Changesets Publish Slack Action
+# Commit Deploy Slack Action

 GitHub Action to publish messages to a Slack webhook after publishing packages with [Changesets].